splash-networks/capport/Cisco/README.md

-# Cisco WLC External Captive Portal
+# Cisco External Captive Portal

+This is an example of a PHP based external captive portal for Cisco.

+### WLC

-This is an example of a PHP based external captive portal for Cisco WLC.
-The code given here can be used to setup a basic captive portal featuring an HTML login form.
+The code given in `wlc.php` can be used to setup a basic captive portal featuring an HTML login form.
 This code is based on the following repository (refer to its README for further details):

 https://github.com/stuartst/cisco-wlc-captive-portal